What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

-FACT: The average cost of a healthcare data breach was $9.77 million in 2024.
+The average cost of a healthcare data breach hit $9.77 million in 2024.
+That’s double the cross-industry average.

-There are a number of factors that interplay that make the healthcare sector particularly vulnerable to cybersecurity attacks.
+Several factors make the healthcare sector particularly vulnerable to cybersecurity attacks.
+Here’s what the term actually means in this context.

-The most significant driver is the extraordinary value of healthcare data on the black market.
+The biggest driver is the extraordinary value of healthcare data on the black market.

 A single medical record can sell for hundreds of dollars, far more than credit card information.

-This alone makes healthcare organizations an attractive target for cybercriminals.
+This alone makes healthcare providers an attractive target for attackers.

 Legacy systems are another common factor.